neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 ``JoinTable``, ``JoinColumn``
-  Can usually be left out completely, the needed information is gathered automatically But *when using a self-referencing association*, you will need to help FLOW3 a little, so it doesn't generate a join table with only one column.
+  Can usually be left out completely, the needed information is gathered automatically But *when using a self-referencing association*, you will need to help TYPO3 Flow a little, so it doesn't generate a join table with only one column.

   *Example: JoinTable annotation for a self-referencing annotation* ::